kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I'm also amazed they're showing a film which was posted on the `@jctot19` Google search results around Christmas.
 - It's about child sex trafficking.
+- Curiously, the film I watch on the plane is [The Sound of Freedom](https://en.wikipedia.org/wiki/Sound_of_Freedom_(film)); a true story about child sex trafficking, and more curiously the film's picture came up as a result on my `@jctot19 x` searches around December 2023.
+- I write an extraordinarily long message to a hacker I believe is the trumpet teacher on Signal while I'm on the plane.
+- I find the whole thing very significant, obviously, and I am 100% convinced the person I'm talking to on Signal is the trumpet teacher.
 - I take a pic and send it.

 ![Bali flight film](../../content/images/bali-flight/film-about-child-trafficking.jpg)